 What kinds of allergy tests are there?

 Allergies occur when the human immune system starts fighting substances that are in fact quite harmless, like pollen, dust or foods.
-The more sensitive the is to a particular substance that triggers an allergic reaction (allergen), the more severe the resulting symptoms are.
+The more sensitive the immune system is to a particular substance that triggers an allergic reaction (allergen), the more severe the resulting symptoms are.
 Allergies may cause watery or red eyes, sneezing attacks, a stuffy nose, an itchy rash or stomach ache.
-In rare cases an may lead to an anaphylactic shock.
+In rare cases an allergy may lead to an anaphylactic shock.
 Then the airways become narrow, making it very hard to breathe, and there is a severe drop in blood pressure.
 Anaphylactic shock can become life-threatening if not treated immediately.

 Various tests can be used to find out what kind of substance is causing an allergic reaction: skin tests, blood tests and provocation tests.
 Your doctor will usually decide which test to use based on your description of the symptoms and your medical history.